 Common Snap Fit Design Problems and Best Practices

-Snap fit design is not a one-solution fits all procedure.
+Snap fit design is not a one-solution fits procedure.
 Some challenges may arise during the injection molding snap fit or 3D printing process.
 Here, we’ll discuss some of the challenges engineers face when they design for snap fits

 When sharp corners occur while using the cantilever snap joint, stress may concentrate at the root.
 This causes the cantilever to be more susceptible to shearing off.